-A few weeks ago, Riley Hopkins came to the Ryonet Headquarters to help us send off the first Riley Hopkins 300 Press.
+A few weeks ago, Riley Hopkins came to Headquarters to help us send off the first Riley Hopkins 300 Press.
 He was kind enough to sit down and talk to me about how he got his start in screen printing and what he thinks of the new Riley 300.

 Riley Hopkins’s Start in Screen Printing